-In this section on inventory we're going to look at the different accounting rules regarding inventory and how they're applied in these two types of businesses.
+In the lessons throughout our website chapter on inventory we'll look at the different accounting rules for inventory and how these are applied in trading and manufacturing businesses.

-But first, let's make sure we understand what trading and manufacturing businesses are and what they have to do with inventory.
+But first, let's make sure we fully understand what trading and manufacturing businesses are and what they have to do with inventory.

 Trading businesses (like the one shown above) are businesses that buy inventory at a low price and sell it to someone else at a higher price.

 Examples of trading businesses are clothing stores, hardware stores, supermarkets as well as online traders.

 Retail stores are always trading businesses as they buy inventory at a low price from a wholesaler or manufacturer and sell these at a higher price to consumers.

-Unlike trading businesses, manufacturing businesses do not buy products at a low price and sell at a higher price.
+Unlike trading businesses, manufacturing businesses do not buy products at a low price and then just sell these at a higher price.
 Instead manufacturing businesses make products, which they then sell.

-Some common examples of manufacturing businesses are construction companies, car manufacturers, and even bakeries (bakeries manufacture cakes, cookies, bread, etc.).
+Some common examples of manufacturing businesses are vehicle manufacturers and even bakeries (bakeries could be said to manufacture cakes, cookies, bread, etc.).

 One Final Type of Business